What is SAP Security?

 • Administer purchasing processes

-• Disrupt critical business operations by corrupting SAP data, shutting processes down completely, or deploying ransomware
+• Disrupt critical business operations by corrupting SAP data, shutting down processes and modules completely, or deploying ransomware

 • Delete or modify traces, logs, and other files